standardgalactic/third-brain/_Notes/Know how much is enough.md

 - The idea of "enough" might look like conservatism.
 It is NOT!
 - It is realizing that the opposite - the insatiable appetite for more - will push you to the point of regret

+## No unnecessary risks
+- Don't try to outperform the market if you can meet all your goals without having to take the added risk that comes from trying to outperform.

 ## Sources
 - [[The Psychology of Money - Highlights]]